Chapter 9 : Black Manor, Black Mess

 “He had to work late at the Ministry, darling, but he’ll be back later tonight.
-Your sisters are very eager to see you.
-They’re waiting at the manor.”
+Bella is very eager to see you.
+She’s waiting for you at the manor.”

 “Oh I’ve missed you all so much,” Narcissa confessed, taking her mother’s hand.

 “I know, sweetheart, we’ve all missed you as well.
 Especially your father.”

 Narcissa turned away at that, not sure what she should say.
 She still hadn’t coped with the fact that her father was now a Death Eater.
 She honestly was trying to get past it, but it was difficult.